Skip to Main Content

 Here is how this works in practice.
 We assemble gaffer-led lighting teams across Mexico through union-eligible STIC and STPC electrics with HMI Fresnels (ARRI M-Series M18/M40/M90, K5600 Joker, LTM CinePar), LED panels (ARRI SkyPanel S60/S120/S360, Aputure 1200d/600d/Nova P600c, Litepanels Gemini), tungsten Fresnels (Mole-Richardson 10K/5K Baby Juniors, Studio T 20K Senior), and Astera Titan/Helios RGB tubes through inventory at Cinecolor, Lemon Studios, Estudios Churubusco, and Tijuana cross-border resupply (12-minute drive to LA from Filmworks LA and Quixote LA).

-On the ground, Gaffer benches anchor in CDMX with stronger crews than Berlin, Madrid, or Buenos Aires — Mexico's lighting custom runs through Pan's Labyrinth (Navarro's 2007 Best Cinematography Oscar built around the bug-range greens and amber-tungsten interior contrast), Cronos, The Devil's Backbone, and the entire del Toro practical-lighting school routing through DDT Efectos Especiales and Estudios Churubusco soundstages.
+Here is what that looks like on the ground.
+On the ground, Gaffer benches anchor in CDMX with stronger crews than Berlin, Madrid, or Buenos Aires.
+Mexico's lighting custom runs through Pan's Labyrinth (Navarro's 2007 Best Cinematography Oscar built around the bug-range greens and amber-tungsten interior contrast), Cronos, The Devil's Backbone, and the entire del Toro practical-lighting school routing through DDT Efectos Especiales and Estudios Churubusco soundstages.

-On the ground, Heritage interiors at Palacio de Bellas Artes (INBAL-permitted, restricted-fixture protocols), Centro Histórico CDMX (UNESCO 1987), Puebla colonial baroque cathedrals, and Real de Catorce mining ghost-town needs gaffers familiar with INAH/INBAL no-flash, no-heat-source restrictions.
+Here is how the picture comes together.
+On the ground, Heritage interiors at Palacio de Bellas Artes (INBAL-permitted, off-limits-fixture protocols), Centro Histórico CDMX (UNESCO 1987), Puebla colonial baroque cathedrals, and Real de Catorce mining ghost-town needs gaffers familiar with INAH/INBAL no-flash, no-heat-source restrictions.
 CFE three-phase 220V infrastructure differs from US 480V — gaffers carry both transformer banks and inverter-powered LED inventory.
 IMSS workers-comp coverage, STIC union, IFT wireless DMX frequency clearance for distance-controlled rigs.

 FAQ